Lush forests and endless rice fields

 Day 1: Chiang Mai – Mae Kampong

 Your guide will meet you at the hotel at 0800 for your hiking and biking in Chiang Mai tour.
 We drive to Mae Kampong, a scenic village in the mountains around Chiang Mai.
 This will take about one hour.
-After arrival in Mae Kampong there is time for a coffee before we take a local truck to brings us to the start our hike.
-From the Kew Fin viewpoint you have a great view of Chiang Mai and surroundings if the skies are clear.
+After arrival in Mae Kampong, there is time for a coffee before we take a local truck to brings us to the start of our hike.
+From the Kew Fin viewpoint, you have a great view of Chiang Mai and its surroundings if the skies are clear.
 Then we enter the Chaeson National Park.

 Forest bathing in Mae Kampong’s lush forest

 Today you can hike up to the summit of Doi Mon Lan, which is about 45 mins up, and then descend to Mae Kampong.
 We can also take an easier trail directly down to the village.
 It’s up to you.
 It’s a private trip, so we are very flexible.
 Although Mae Kampong attracts many visitors, few people explore the trails through the forest.
 We seldom meet other people.
 Enjoy the serenity and quietness of the forest.

 Homestay in Mae Kampong

 Along the way, we will enjoy a picnic lunch.
 After lunch, we will continue to the Mae Kampong waterfall.
 We descend along the waterfall, and then it is a short hike to the village.
 We will check into our comfortable homestay.
 You can have dinner on your own.
 Your guide can recommend a restaurant.